A guide to visiting magical Sintra from Lisbon!

 Only about an hour outside of Lisbon lies the beautiful and mystical town of Sintra.
-Once the summer playground of the Portuguese royals and nobility, it is a must-see destination for anyone visiting Lisboa.
+Once the summer playground of the Portuguese royals and nobility, it is a must-see destination and a top day trip from Lisbon, for anyone visiting the city.

 Many travellers prefer to simply embark on a Lisbon to Sintra day trip, but in reality, you could quite easily spend a night here.
 Especially if you want to really get stuck in and visit as many Sintra sights as possible.